Frances Spatz Leighton

 Frances Spatz Leighton (born Frances Ornstein; September 4, 1919 – April 6, 2007) was an American author, ghostwriter, and journalist.
 She ghostwrote several memoirs and accounts of Washington D. C. life, writing over 30 books, including My Thirty Years Backstairs at the White House (1961) and My Life with Jacqueline Kennedy (1969).
 She was born in Ohio and attended Ohio State University, but did not graduate.
 Leighton soon moved to Washington, D.C., where she worked as a journalist for several publications, including The American Weekly.
 She ghostwrote her first memoir in 1957, of a chef for the President of the United States.

 Biography

 Early life

 Frances Ornstein was born on a dairy farm in Geauga County, Ohio, on September 4, 1919.
-Her parents were Joseph Ornstein and Bertha Schwartzstein.
+Her parents were Bertha Schwartzstein, and Joseph Ornstein, a Polish-born Jew.
 She had one sister, Rose, who died at age 27, and one brother, Jack, who became a professor of modern languages and linguistics at the University of Texas at El Paso.

 Ornstein went to the local Thompson High School, graduating in 1937.
 Ornstein attended Ohio State University for several years but dropped out shortly before her graduation.
 While at Ohio State, she was a member of the Verse Writer's Guild of Ohio, hosted a show on the college's radio station and wrote poetry.
 At the time her goal in life was "to conduct a newspaper, poetry and philosophy column."
 After dropping out, Ornstein moved to Washington, D.C.